Free self-hosted Pokémon TCG collection manager

 A collector app with the boring parts handled.

-PokéCollector is free and made for people who want a useful, private overview of their Pokémon TCG collection without maintaining spreadsheets or giving every detail to a hosted service.
+PokéCollector is free and made for people who want a useful, private overview of their Pokémon TCG collection without maintaining spreadsheets, losing track of binder goals, or giving every detail to a hosted service.

 Collection database

 Track cards by language, condition, quantity, purchase price, and variant.
-Keep custom cards too when public data is missing.
+Import CSV lists and keep custom cards when public data is missing.

 Set progress

-Browse sets, open checklists, and see what is missing.
-Short-code search like PFL 001 helps jump directly to specific cards.
+Browse sets, open checklists, edit quantities or versions, and see what is missing.
+Short-code search like PFL 001 jumps directly to specific cards.

 Value tracking

-Use Cardmarket EUR and TCGPlayer USD data from TCGdex, plus price history, portfolio snapshots, duplicates, and top movers.
+Use Cardmarket EUR and TCGPlayer USD data from TCGdex, with history charts, portfolio snapshots, source labels, duplicates, and top movers.

 Everything in one place